microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 In our example, we will go with the second approach.
 As you may notice later, despite undefined upper/lower bounds, those value rarely take values outside of certain finite intervals, thus those states with extreme values will be very rare.

-Here is the function that will take the observation from our model, and produces a tuple of 4 integer values:
+Here is the function that will take the observation from our model, and produces a tuple of 4 integer values: (code block 6)
 ```python
 def discretize(x):
     return tuple((x/np.array([0.25, 0.25, 0.01, 0.1])).astype(np.int))
 ```
-Let's also explore other discretization method using bins:
+Let's also explore other discretization method using bins: (code block 7)
 ```python
 def create_bins(i,num):
     return np.arange(num+1)*(i[1]-i[0])/num+i[0]